 It makes me feel really happy that I’m part of this, that I’m part of this opportunity.
 I really hope I can return the favour to other children later on.

 – Renee, scholarship recipient at University of Notre Dame

 Donate now and support our Tertiary Scholarship Program

 Every year, young people miss out on tertiary education because they don’t have the resources to pay for additional costs.
 You can help them get the opportunity they need.

-Your donation to the Sisters of Charity Foundation will go towards funding a scholarship for a young person, who has lived in out-of-home care, to attend university or TAFE.
+100% of your donation to the Sisters of Charity Foundation will go towards funding a scholarship for a young person who has lived in out-of-home care to attend university or TAFE.
 There are a few ways you can donate to us, including: